forrpa/Dog-auction/README.md

 # Dog-register-and-auction

+My first programming assignment, for course Programming 1.

-Command line application that takes input from user by text
+Command line application that takes input from user by text.
+User can register, list and remove dogs and users, start auction, list auctions, list bids, make bid and close auction.